 The simplest way: keep a single line in your Layer 2 context.
 “Current week: Build / Market / Ops / Slack.”
 Update it on Monday.
 Your AI COO will calibrate its suggestions to match.

 If you want it to run itself, add the rotation logic: “We run a 4-week cycle.
 Week 1 = Build, Week 2 = Market, Week 3 = Ops, Week 4 = Slack.
 Check the session log to find the current week if it’s not in context.”
-Either way, the cadence has to live somewhere your AI can read it, not just in your head.
+Either way, the cadence has to live somewhere your AI can read it.

 Section 7: Connect It to Your Systems